 Clubs & Organizations

-Student Council exists to represent the students to the administration and to plan fun social activities for the students.
-It consists of two elected members from every grade as well as a middle school vice president, an upper school vice president, and the Student Body president.
+Student Council exists to represent the students to the administration and to plan fun social activities for students.
+It consists of two elected members from every grade, as well as a Middle School Vice President, an Upper School Vice President, and the Student Body President.
 The group meets once a week to discuss students' issues and to work on the next fun activity.
-In the past, Student Council has planned movie nights, game nights, dances, pep rallies and other outings.
+In the past, Student Council has planned movie nights, game nights, dances, pep rallies, and various outings.
 Serving in Student Council gives students an opportunity to learn organizational and leadership skills and to work with students from other grades.
 Our current leaders are listed here.

 National Honor Society

-The National Honor Society (NHS) is one of the oldest and largest recognition programs for high school students in grades 10-12 in the United States of America.
-NHS honors those students who have demonstrated excellence in the areas of scholarship, leadership, service, and character.
+The National Honor Society (NHS) is one of the oldest and largest recognition programs for high school students in grades 11-12 in the U.S. NHS honors those students who have demonstrated excellence in the areas of scholarship, leadership, service, and character.
 The National Honor Society was founded in 1921 by the National Association of Secondary School Principals.
 Menaul School's organization is the Gladys E. Brown Chapter of the NHS.
 Students with a GPA of 3.5 or better are invited to be reviewed for membership by a faculty council that selects members after reading their resumes and letters of recommendation.
 Members are inducted in a traditional candle-lighting ceremony.

 Dean Eric Moses hosts the Junior Civitan, which is a community service organization for students.
 Junior Civitan members seek to meet the needs of our world and promote progress in a world of change.